 “Oslo is not particularly large compared to other big cities, so it's nice to cycle here.
 In addition, the climate is bike-friendly.
 The temperature rarely exceeds 25 degrees Celsius,” says Wold.

 Such things don’t go unnoticed.
 The interest for cycling in Norway has skyrocketed in the last few years, and both locals and tourists on two wheels are a common sight in the cityscape.
 In other words, it’s very easy to be a more responsible traveller in Norway’s capital.
-Hotels and local businesses often have rental bikes, and a lot of work has been done to make two-wheeled transport a safe alternative.
+Hotels and local businesses often have rental bikes.

 “Many of the city’s streets have separate bicycle lanes.
 Oslo as a cycling city gets better and better every year,” says Wold.